© Mitsubishi Electric Australia 2023

 There are several popular air conditioner types for residential use, each with their own set of benefits.

 Air conditioners can help to keep your home at a comfortable temperature all year round, making them especially advantageous during scorching summer days or chilly winter nights.
-When the outside weather is hot, a residential air conditioner efficiently cools your home to a pleasant temperature, enhancing your comfort, productivity, and sleep quality.
+When the outside weather is hot, a residential air conditioner efficiently cools your home to a pleasant temperature, elevating your comfort, productivity, and sleep quality.
 Similarly, during cold weather, an air conditioner effectively warms your home to a cosy temperature, providing warmth and comfort during the winter months.

 Air conditioners fitted with advanced filters such as a Plasma Quad Plus Filter by Mitsubishi Electric, contribute to improved air quality within your home by eliminating dust, pollen, and other allergens that can trigger asthma attacks and allergic reactions.